kailash-manasarovar/statement/docs/timeline/2025/february.md

 - I suspect a poisoning/drugging system, or a compartment for drugs, and I am seriously concerned I'm gonna be arrested for drug trafficking on the way back to London.
 - Paul, curiously, spends huge amounts of energy in talking me down from my fears about this, and indeed everything criminal I have suspicions about with regards to the car and my apartment and my belongings and my personal safety, in fact.
 - He often just changes the subject when I'm describing these things.
-- I won't know till October that Paul is aware of everything that's been happening to me since 1989 at the hands of thousands of men who thought they'd get away with raping sedated women, or enjoying the films of it on the criminal and not-so criminal porn networks, isn't it.
+- I won't know till October that Paul is aware of everything that's been happening to me since 1989 at the hands of thousands of men who thought they'd get away with raping sedated women, children, and babies, or enjoying the films of it on the criminal and not-so criminal porn networks, isn't it.

 ### I think Toby lives in his car, Trish tells me